communitiesuk/epb-frontend/README.md

 `docker run -p 80:80 -p 443:443 --name test-epb-frontend epb-frontend`

-If you want docker to communicate with a containarized instance of PostgreSQL, or another container in general, you will need to link them.
+If you want docker to communicate with a containerized instance of PostgreSQL, or another container in general, you will need to use a bridge network and connect any containers that need to communicate with each other to it

+You can set up a bridge network using
+`docker network create {network_name}`

+And then connect the containers to the network when going to run them e.g.

-`docker run -p 80:80 -p 443:443 --link {linked_container_id} --name test-epb-frontend epb-frontend`
+`docker run -p 80:80 -p 443:443 --network {network_name} --name test-epb-frontend epb-frontend`

-Where *linked_container_id* is the name or ID of the container you want to access.

-#### hosts file
+#### Hosts file

 When running the container, you may find that `http://localhost` and other frontend pages such as `http://localhost/find-an-assessor/type-of-property`